 Fast facts: Venezuela crisis

-• Driven by ongoing turmoil, as of June 2024, over 7.7 million Venezuelans have left the country since 2014.
+- Driven by ongoing turmoil, as of December 2024, over 7.8 million Venezuelans have left the country since 2014.

-• Colombia hosts the highest concentration of Venezuelan migrants — 2.9 million.
+- Colombia hosts the highest concentration of Venezuelan migrants — 2.8 million.

-• The migration of children and adolescents through the dangerous Darién Gap in Panama has increased by 40% so far in 2024, according to the U.N.
-Children’s Fund (UNICEF)
+- The migration of children and adolescents through the dangerous Darién Gap in Panama has increased by 40% so far in 2024, according to the U.N.
+Children’s Fund (UNICEF).

-Why is Venezuela currently in crisis?
+Why is Venezuela in crisis right now?

-Where are Venezuelans going?
+Where are Venezuelan migrants and refugees going?

 A dangerous exodus